 Promoting British Values

 Huncoat Primary School is committed to serving the community.
-We recognise the multi-cultural, multi faith and ever-changing nature of the United Kingdom.
+We recognise the multi-cultural, multi faith and ever-changing nature of our Local Area; Accrington and also within the United Kingdom.
 We also understand the vital role we have in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.